tfluhr/test-project/assets/docs/chapters/02-technology.md

 ### Markdown: Adding Structure to Documents

-> The idea is to identify logical structures in your document (a title, sections, subsections, footnotes, etc.), mark them with some unobtrusive characters, and then “compile” the resulting text with a typesetting interpreter which will format the document consistently, according to a specified style. _-- Dennis Tenen and Grant Wythoff, "[Sustainable Authorship in Plain Text using Pandoc and Markdown](https://doi.org/10.46430/phen0041)," The Programming Historian 3 (2014)._
+> The idea is to identify logical structures in your document (a title, sections, subsections, footnotes, etc.), mark them with some unobtrusive characters, and then “compile” the resulting text with a typesetting interpreter which will format the document consistently, according to a specified style. [@tenen_sustainable_2014]

 Markdown provides big benefits to open textbook publishers:

 1. It was designed as an "[easy-to-read, easy-to-write](https://daringfireball.net/projects/markdown/)" plain text formatting syntax
 2. Markdown files can be opened on any device with any operating system, providing more stability and longevity than proprietary file formats

 > Plain text files have many advantages over other formats.
 For one, they are readable on virtually all devices.
-They have also withstood the test of time better than other file types – if you’ve ever tried to open a document saved in a legacy word processor format, you’ll be familiar with the compatibility challenges involved. _-- Sarah Simpkin, "[Getting Started with Markdown](https://doi.org/10.46430/phen0046)," The Programming Historian 4 (2015)._
+They have also withstood the test of time better than other file types – if you’ve ever tried to open a document saved in a legacy word processor format, you’ll be familiar with the compatibility challenges involved.[@simpkin_getting_2015]

 You can create and edit Markdown files using a text editor.
 Every operating system includes a default plain text editor.
 On Windows, the default editor is [Notepad](https://www.microsoft.com/en-us/p/windows-notepad/9msmlrh6lzf3?activetab=pivot:overviewtab); on macOS, the default editor is [TextEdit](https://support.apple.com/guide/textedit/welcome/mac).
 Both of these options will work, as well as any other text editor, but we recommend installing [Visual Studio Code (VS Code)](https://code.visualstudio.com/), which is free for Windows, macOS, and Linux.